liferay/liferay-frontend-projects/projects/js-toolkit/packages/liferay-cli/README.md

 ## Installation

-The `@liferay/cli` tool may be installed globally using `npm install -g` or `yarn global add`, to make it available from the command line.
+The `@liferay/cli` tool may be installed globally using `npm install -g @liferay/cli` or `yarn global add @liferay/cli`, to make it available from the command line.

-However, if you don't want to mess with global installations, you can also run it using `npx`.
+However, if you don't want to mess with global installations, you can also run it using `npx @liferay/cli ...`.
 This ensures that you always use the latest version, and won't install it locally.

-So, to run it, just type `npx @liferay/cli ...` in your command line and you are good to go.
+If you install globally, simple invoke `liferay` from the command line, which is the name of the

-Alternatively, if you decide to install it globally, simple invoke `liferay` from the command line, which is the name of the [binary provided by `@liferay/cli`](https://github.com/liferay/liferay-frontend-projects/blob/master/projects/js-toolkit/packages/liferay-cli/bin/liferay.js).
+[binary provided by `@liferay/cli`](https://github.com/liferay/liferay-frontend-projects/blob/master/projects/js-toolkit/packages/liferay-cli/bin/liferay.js).

 ## Available actions